-On receipt of a formal written grievance, the trustees will invite the employee to a formal grievance meeting during which the employee will be invited to explain their grievance and how they wish it to be resolved.
+On receipt of a formal written grievance, the trustees will invite the employee to a formal grievance meeting during which the employee will be invited to explain their grievance and how they wish it to be resolved to 2 trustees (not including the chair of trustees).
 This should be arranged without unreasonable delay and where possible within 5 working days of receipt of the grievance.